Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-pnp-management.md

 6. You can now use this type as the Instance type for a wizard form.
 Login to the Wizard Admin interface.
 Create a new form.
 You will be prompted for an Instance Type.
 Select your new type.

+You can find additional info on configuring Active Wizard forms [here](/content-accelerator/latest/configure/activewizard)

 ### Modify Default Security Settings

 The Policy and Procedure solution includes a dynamic security model that allows documents to be secured independently based on lifecycle state.
 To override the existing security settings, override the following beans in the `opencontent-override-module-context.xml` (or the `opencontent-extension-override-module-ctx.xml` if using ACA 3.5 and above).
 This example extends the above `acme:document` example of a custom object type extending the `tsg:qualityDocument` object type, so please follow those steps above first.